 Martinsburg is a medium-sized city located in the state of West Virginia.
-With a population of 17,454 people and eight constituent neighborhoods, Martinsburg is the ninth largest community in West Virginia.
-Martinsburg has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 18,835 people and 13 constituent neighborhoods, Martinsburg is the seventh largest community in West Virginia.
+Martinsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Martinsburg real estate is some of the most expensive in West Virginia, although Martinsburg house values don't compare to the most expensive real estate in the U.S.